Litter in Australia: Northern Territory

-Northern Territory followed with the Litter Act (1972).
+Northern Territory followed Victoria and adopted the Litter Act (1972).

 South Australia

 In South Australia the Container Deposit Legislation (1977) was introduced with the aim of reducing litter by encouraging recycling and remains the only state in Australia with this type of legislation.

 Western Australia

 Anti-litter legislation was introduced to Western Australia through the Litter Act (1979).

 Australian Capital Territory

 Litter legislation was introduced to the Australian Capital Territory with the Litter Regulations (1993).